EytanKats/edu_resources/collections/medical_unsupervised_domain_adaptation.md

 [[GitHub](https://github.com/yyNoBug/VAE_segmentation)]

 #### Main idea
-At first step VAE network is trained on the source domain with the objective to reconstruct the ground truth masks.
-At the second step fixed VAE network is used as a regularizer for masks (shapes) produced during training of target domain segmentation model.
+At first step the VAE network is trained on the source domain with the objective to reconstruct the ground truth masks.
+At second step the fixed VAE network is used as a regularizer for masks (shapes) produced during training of the target domain segmentation model.

 <img src="medical_unsupervised_domain_adaptation_images/shape_modeling_framework.png" height="400" />